‘There is no defined playbook that I could point to that says, ‘these are the exact ingredients to have success in podcast advertising.’”

 But while the future looks promising, advertising on podcasts is not without its challenges.
 The IAB’s report highlights that only 2.2 percent of podcast ads were purchased programmatically in 2020, which was flat year-over-year.
 The figure is widely expected to grow, though three things must first happen for that to occur, says Lizzie Widhelm, senior VP of ad innovation and B2B marketing at Sirius’ newly-formed ad unit, SXM Media.

 The industry is currently testing and learning, says Widhelm.
 “That’s where we’re at,” she says.
 “There is no defined playbook that I could point to that says, ‘these are the exact ingredients to have success in podcast advertising.’”

-Widhelm, who recently celebrated her 15th anniversary with Pandora (Sirius acquired Pandora in 2019), shares three things that must change if programmatic podcast advertising is to take off.
+Widhelm, who recently celebrated her 15th anniversary with Pandora, was among the first 10 employees hired at her company (Sirius acquired Pandora in 2019).
+Here, Widhelm shares three things that must change if programmatic podcast advertising is to take off.

 Standards in measurement

 First, from a planning standpoint, Widhelm says the industry must first overcome its measurement hurdles.
 Marketers who want to reach “moms,” for instance, can’t do so easily.
 “I hear stories of agencies hiring people to track and listen to shows to try and understand who the audience is so they can add them to an Excel spreadsheet,” says Widhelm.
 “Obviously, that can’t scale.”

 Widhelm emphasized that it’s also critical to understand what was discussed in a certain episode.
 “Those are the challenges we’re trying to solve before marketers can see that billion dollars come to bear,” she says.